Index

 • If you ever find yourself in Colorado in the summer months, check out the intensive bookbinding courses at the American Academy of Bookbinding located in Telluride.

-• If you make it to San Francisco, you will definitely find the San Francisco Center for the Book of interest (hello Asa and Coriander).
-They begin registering for summer weekend classes in April -- check out their webpage at www.sfcb.org and sign up for their newsletter.
+• If you make it to San Francisco, you will definitely find the San Francisco Center for the Book of interest (hello Nina).
+They offer a wide range of courses, including a Bookbinding Core Certificate program that introduces students to four different binding methods, provides a foundation for the practice of binding, and qualifies participants to work in their bindery.
+Check out the Center's webpage at www.sfcb.org and sign up for their newsletter.

 • In Northern Idaho Jim Croft runs two-week medieval bookbinding classes in June and July, and also gives occasional classes in the making and fitting of wooden boards and brass clasps.
 A correspondent enthuses about the wonderful time she had making "a beautiful book -- hewing my own boards, spinning my own thread, making paper."
 For more information, contact Jim at Old Ways Bookarts.

-There are even a couple of New Zealand sites you can visit -- Joshua Kauta's Book Binding Page advertises a full range of bookbinding services available from Torere, on the East Coast of the North Island.
+There are a few New Zealand sites you can visit -- Joshua Kauta's Book Binding Page advertises a full range of bookbinding services available from Torere, on the East Coast of the North Island, and Jill Rose, formerly of the Government Printing Office, has the remains of the old GPO hand bindery installed at her rural workshop in the Mikimiki Valley outside Masterton.
+You can find more about Jill's bindery and her contact details on her Spellbound website.

 Don't leave just yet, though.
 Have a look at The Bookbinder's Toolbox where you can find bookbinding tools and equipment to buy, sell or exchange, and The Bookbinder's Library for a list of useful books and a direct link to Amazon.com should you wish to buy.